 The word “network” has been in use since a long time.
 The term traditionally referred to physical structures.
 Only recently did the word, in the form of a new construction, namely “networking”, appear.
 It refers primarily to relations between people: (a) “network” refers to a structure or system of people and/or groups, and (b) “networking” refers to the operation of a network, in that it points to what is exchanged between the individuals and/or groups that constitute a network (Note 1).
 The word originally referred to relations between people who were in physical proximity, and were engaged in face-to-face interaction and exchange.

 While working at the World Bank, I was engaged in establishing and managing a number of networks.
 They typically aimed to connect World Bank staff, on the one hand, with people and groups in developing and transition countries, on the other hand.
 The focus was on connecting people that worked on the same issues, and that were engaged in joint projects.
 While many World Bank staff members worked in physical proximity, the external members lived in a large number of countries.
 Workshops, seminars, and conferences often took place at the World Bank headquarters.
 For external members the communication and knowledge exchange relied on email, websites, and, in particular, on regular newsletters distributed via email.
-The networks and networking activities that I have created, managed, and/or worked on, include (listed in order of appearance, with institutional affiliation in parenthesis):
+The networks and networking activities that I have created, managed, and/or worked on, include (Note 2):

 IWGIA – Indigenous peoples and development (International Work Group for Indigenous Affairs)